nikenpatel29/nbawebscraping/README.md

 - Allows for easy access to various recent articles about the NBA with information about the publication date, title, description, and source of the news.
 - Developed my Python skills in aspects like Methods, Control Flow, Data Types, and Libraries.
 - Used libraries like Requests and BeautifulSoup to help with HTML parsing and HTTP requests.
-- Learnt web scraping, practicality with HTML, HTTP requests, and JavaScript notation.
+- Learnt web scraping, HTML basics, HTTP requests, and JavaScript notation.
 - Self-learnt using Google and YouTube.